 Luxembourg courts have a pro-arbitration approach towards recognition and enforcement of arbitral awards.

-It should be noted that Luxembourg courts require a manifest, effective and concrete breach of Luxembourg public policy to not enforce an award (Court of Appeal, 17 May 2018, No
+They have generally stayed within the limits imposed by Article V of the 1958 New York Convention.
+The Luxembourg courts have shown restraint in the application of public policy (Article V(2)(b) of the New York Convention).
+In order to refuse recognition and enforcement, Luxembourg courts require a manifest, effective and concrete breach of Luxembourg public policy (Court of Appeal, 17 May 2018, No 44420).

-Contributed by: François Kremer, Clara Mara-Marhuenda, Séverine Hamm, Paschalis Paschalidis and Gil Bové, Arendt & Medernach
+Contributed by: Clara Mara-Marhuenda, François Kremer, Séverine Hamm, Paschalis Paschalidis and Gil Bové, Arendt & Medernach